gradualcolors/l2d2-demo/README.md

 First, download the models and extract the folders.
 Click the character icon on the left first.
 Choose a character name and select the **model.moc** (or **model.moc.txt**) file into the **Model** uploader.
 Then select the **.png** texture file into the **Texture** uploader.

 **Do NOT use different textures for different models.** Every moc file has its own texture file and the model will not display correctly if you mix and match.
-(Meaning if you were changing outfits, **you need to change the model file AND texture file!**)
+(Meaning if you were changing outfits, **you need to change the model file AND texture file!**) You are free to edit the texture file though for interesting results.

 Click **Add a Character** and your character will be loaded!
 The second character button will be enabled after the first one.